lexi-lambda/lexi-lambda.github.io/_src/resume.md

 ## Haskell

 I am deeply familiar with Haskell and its ecosystem, and I know how to do everything from practical type-level programming to metaprogramming with Template Haskell.
-I am skilled in structuring Haskell applications to make them testable and easy to change.
-I use a tailored set of libraries and GHC extensions to turn Haskell into a compile-time assistant that knows so much about my domain that it can write a lot of my code for me.
+I am skilled in designing Haskell applications that are testable and easy to change and maintain.
+I use a specific set of libraries and language extensions to turn GHC into a compile-time assistant that knows so much about my domain that it can write a lot of my code for me.

 Recently, I’ve done a lot of work using servant, a Haskell type-level DSL for building REST-y HTTP APIs, which makes implementing complex APIs easy in a composable way.
-I also maintain four open-source Haskell libraries, [text-conversions][], [monad-mock][], [monad-persist][], and [test-fixture][].
+I also maintain four open-source Haskell libraries, [text-conversions][], [monad-mock][], [monad-persist][], and [test-fixture][], and I’ve contributed to many others.

 ## Racket